ids-s1-21/project-team/proposal/proposal.md

 ![](proposal_files/figure-gfm/code_preliminary_2-1.png)<!-- -->

-By the second preliminary visualization, we get a curve with increasing trend which implies higher percent of theatre seats sold causes higher average ticket price.
+In the second preliminary visualization, we get a curve with an increasing trend which implies higher percent of theatre seats sold causes higher average ticket price.

 ``` r
 preliminary_analysis<-grosses%>%